frankframework/frankframework/FRANKDOC.md

 #### Child Java class

-What Java classes can be referenced by a child element?
+What Java classes can be referenced by a config child?
 A config child setter always has one argument.
 The argument's type determines the Java classes that can be referenced.
 If the argument is not a Java interface, then only that Java class can be referenced.
 Class [Configuration](./core/src/main/java/nl/nn/adapterframework/configuration/Configuration.java) has config child setter `registerAdapter()` that has argument type [Adapter](./core/src/main/java/nl/nn/adapterframework/core/Adapter.java).
 [Adapter](./core/src/main/java/nl/nn/adapterframework/core/Adapter.java) is not a Java interface, so the only Java class that can be referenced by the child element is [Adapter](./core/src/main/java/nl/nn/adapterframework/core/Adapter.java).

 If the config child setter has a Java interface as its argument type, then any Java class that implements the interface can be referenced.
 As an example, consider config child setter `setListener` in class [Receiver](./core/src/main/java/nl/nn/adapterframework/receivers/Receiver.java) that has argument type [IListener](./core/src/main/java/nl/nn/adapterframework/core/IListener.java).
 [IListener](./core/src/main/java/nl/nn/adapterframework/core/IListener.java) is a Java interface, so the config child can reference any Java class that implements [IListener](./core/src/main/java/nl/nn/adapterframework/core/IListener.java).